idealab-isu/autofiber/README.md

 ## Installation
 Once all dependencies are installed run:
 ```
+python setup.py build
 python setup.py install
 ```

 ## How to run
-Take a look at `demos/test.py` for an in-depth explaination of the relevant API calls and how they work for a variety of models.
+Take a look at `test.py` for an in-depth explanation of the relevant API calls and how they work for a variety of models.

 ## Abaqus integration